Are you getting enough sleep?

 1) Maintaining the wake-up time will make it easier to stay on track for the next few days, even though you had one late night.

-On the other hand, if you were to change your alarm every time just to make sure you’re getting enough sleep, you will have a much more inconsistent schedule.
+On the other hand, if you were to change your alarm every time to make sure you’re getting enough sleep, you would have a much more inconsistent schedule.